Nāḍīśodhana Prāṇāyāma: Alternate Nostril Breathing

-Whenever we practice pranayama, we want to have good posture so that the breath can flow freely.
+When practising pranayama, we want to have good posture so that our breath can flow freely.
 Choose a comfortable sitting position either cross-legged on the floor sitting on a cushion or bolster to support your posture or, in a chair with your feet flat on the floor.
 If you are not used to sitting on the floor, I would suggest you use a chair.

 Sit tall with a comfortably long spine and keep your chin slightly dipped so that you don’t create tension in the back of the neck.

 - Fold the tips of the index and middle fingers of your right hand inward until they touch the palm at the base of the right thumb.
 This leaves the thumb, ring and little finger free for the practice.
 This is called mṛgi mudra.

 - Keeping your right hand in the mudra, bring it to your nose.
 Close the right nostril with your thumb and *partially (see note below) close the left nostril with your ring & little fingers.